VENCLEXTA

 The content on this site is intended solely for New Zealand residents.
 The information is intended for informational purposes only and should not be used to replace a discussion with a healthcare professional.
 All decisions made regarding patient care must be handled by a healthcare professional and be made based on the unique needs of each patient.
 This website has been developed and is funded by AbbVie Limited, Wellington.
 The person shown is from stock photography (model) and is not an actual patient.

 VENCLEXTA in combination with rituximab is fully funded for relapsed/refractory chronic lymphocytic leukaemia (CLL).
 Special Authority criteria apply.
 Refer to the VENCLEXTA PHARMAC Special authority criteria.
-VENCLEXTA in combination with obinutuzumab for 1L CLL is not funded - a charge will apply.
+VENCLEXTA in combination with obinutuzumab or ibrutinib for 1L CLL is not funded - a charge will apply.
 VENCLEXTA is not funded for acute myeloid leukaemia (AML) - a charge will apply.

 IMPORTANT INFORMATION ABOUT VENCLEXTA®